Designed to help you get a head start in planning your trip to Nepal

 In either case the following will set you right:

 If 20+ monasteries and Buddha's birthplace is your thing then I recommend my dedicated guidebook to Lumbini.
-However, if Lumbini is just a quick stop for you then I suggest you get a full guidebook to Nepal which includes Lumbini.
+However, if Lumbini is just a quick stop for you then I suggest you get my full guidebook to Nepal which includes Lumbini and is now a national best-seller.

 Get the most out of traveling to Nepal with the best guidebook